 The Days of the Week in the West

-Before looking at Chinese, Japanese, Vietnamese, and Mongolian name, let's take a brief look at the origins of the week in the West.
+Before looking at Chinese, Japanese, Vietnamese, and Mongolian names, let's take a brief look at the origins of the week in the West.
 (This is a very brief summary.
 The development of the week from its ancient origins is both complex and fascinating.
 To get a full picture, you need to look at some of the many other sites around.)

 The seven-day week is believed to have originated with the ancient Babylonians.
 The Babylonians arrived at the 'week' by dividing the lunar month into four lots of seven days each.

-The ancient seven-day week, with days named after the 'seven planets', in turn named after gods, was adopted by the Greeks, who substituted their own planetary names using the names of their own gods.
-Apart from the sun and the moon, the five planets were named after Ares, Hermes, Zeus, Aphrodite, and Chronos.
-The ancient Greek names for the days of the week were:
+In the ancient Greek naming, apart from the sun and the moon, the five planets were named after Ares, Hermes, Zeus, Aphrodite, and Chronos.
+The ancient Greek names were:

 |Greek||ἡμέρα Ἡλίου||ἡμέρα Σελήνης||ἡμέρα Ἄρεως||ἡμέρα Ἑρμοῦ||ἡμέρα Διός||ἡμέρα Ἀφροδίτης||ἡμέρα Κρόνου|

 |Transliteration||hēméra Hēlíou||hēméra Selḗnēs||hēméra Áreōs||hēméra Hermoũ||hēméra Diós||hēméra Apʰrodítē||hēméra Krónou|

-In about the 1st century BC, the Romans also started using the seven-day week.
+In about the 1st century BC, the Romans also started using the seven-day week, replacing their earlier eight-day system.
 Like the Greeks before them, they named the five planets after their own gods: Mars, Mercury, Jove (Jupiter), Venus, and Saturn.
 The days of the week in Latin became:

 |Latin||dies solis||dies lunae||dies Martis||dies Mercurii||dies Jovis||dies Veneris||dies Saturni|

 The Germanic peoples continued the tradition by substituting their own gods for the Roman ones according to the conventions of the time, namely Tiu (Tiw), Woden, Thor, and Freyja.
 Only Saturn was retained from the Roman pantheon.

 One big difference here, however, is that the Germanic languages do not (or no longer) name the planets after their gods, and the link with the planets has effectively been broken.
 The English words Tuesday, Wednesday, Thursday, and Friday, descended from the Germanic names, are now purely names of gods and have lost any relationship with the planets Mars, Mercury, Jupiter, and Venus.